christwopointoh/collectivo/README.md

 - `test_user_not_verified@example.com`
 - `test_user_not_member@example.com`

-The password for all users is `test`.
+The password for all users is `Test123!`.

 ### auth